WebAssembly/interface-types/proposals/interface-types/CanonicalABI.md

   each handle type, and indices are managed by allocating from these tables.

 * Indices to refer to resources are handled in a LIFO fashion.
-Indexes are allocated starting from one (ensuring 0/`NULL` is always an invalid handle) and increasing afterwards as more space is required.
+Indexes are allocated starting from zero and increasing afterwards as more space is required.
 When an index is removed (because an instance said it no longer needs a resource, then that index is queued up as the next to be allocated).

 * There can be at most 2^31-1 values of any handle type for a module.
 This is done so indices can fit into a hypothetical `i31ref` in the future.